-I created a theme called Substation, which prompts subscriptions to your email version of your content.
+I created a theme called Substation (click to see the demo), which prompts subscriptions to your email version of your content.
 Posts are all available online but at an

 The theme also supports member-only and paid-only content, just like Substack.
 And users can easily sign up to your paid plans once they log in (using Ghost's in-built magic link auth system).

 You may want to offer premium content to paying members.
 This is very easy to do in Ghost.
 You first need a Stripe account (like you do on Substack).
 You can then simply paste your API credentials into the Members section of the Ghost admin (similarly to the Mailgun integration mentioned above).

 You can set a monthly and yearly fee in six different currencies.
 Currently, different tiers are not available; this is similar to Substack.

 Since the launch of Ghost v3, most Ghost themes support showing paid plans and allow members to start paying for content.
 Substation also does this out of the box.